sparkfun/LCD_TFT_Breakout_1in8_128x160/README.md

 [*LCD TFT Breakout 1.8" 128x160 (LCD-15143)*](https://www.sparkfun.com/products/15143)

 A 128x160 color (18 bit!)
 TFT LCD display breakout with 4-wire SPI interface and microSD card holder.
-You can uuse this breakout to easily add visual display/interface capabilities to a project as well as all the storage you might need for multimedia files.
+You can use this breakout to easily add visual display/interface capabilities to a project as well as all the storage you might need for multimedia files.

 Repository Contents
 -------------------